-CAMPUS-BASED 6:1:1: Six students, one teacher, one program aide.
+CENTER-BASED 6:1:2: Six students, one teacher, one teaching assistant, and one program aide.
 Students in this program are diagnosed with Autism or related disorder(s).
 The program utilizes the TEACCH model that provides a clearly organized structure and modified environment with an emphasis on visual learning modalities.
 Students require intensive interventions and supports to manage their behavior.
-The curriculum is modified for each individual student and the program assists students with communication skills, self-regulation skills, self-help skills, daily living skills and other individualized learning targets.
+The curriculum is modified for each individual student and the program assists students with communication skills, selfregulation skills, self-help skills, daily living skills and other individualized learning targets.
 Desired Outcomes: Regents/Local Diploma, CDOS Commencement Credential or Skills and Achievement Commencement Credential (SACC) if a student is NYSAA eligible.

-SOCIAL EMOTIONAL LEARNING (SEL) BOCES CAMPUS: Six students, one teacher, one teacher assistant.
+SOCIAL EMOTIONAL LEARNING (SEL) BOCES CAMPUS: Six students, one teacher, one teacher assistant, and one program aide.
 The focus is for students to develop the self-awareness, self-control and interpersonal skills necessary to be successful in the school setting.
-Students require intensive interventions and supports to self-regulate and manage their behavior.
-Students have the cognitive ability to meet grade level expectations with appropriate supports.
+Students require intensive interventions and supports to selfregulate and manage their behavior.
+Students in these classes benefit from specially designed instruction in order to successfully access the NYS learning standards as students are functioning below grade level.